 Montoux and Deloitte kicked off the work week the right way at the latest Shifting Gears breakfast seminar in Sydney this Monday.
 The event welcomed insurance industry professionals for an early morning breakfast and coffee to discuss the latest in product and pricing within the life insurance industry.

-The seminar kicked off with an energetic and dynamic presentation from Shelley Cox, Director of Customer Success at Montoux, who discussed how to optimise value for customers, advisers, and shareholders through life insurance retention.
+The seminar kicked off with an energetic and dynamic presentation from Shelley Cox, Director of Customer Success at Montoux, who discussed how to optimize value for customers, advisers, and shareholders through life insurance retention.
 Drawing on her extensive experience at AMP, where she led an enterprise wide retention strategy that achieved a 25 percent reduction in lapse rates, Shelley shared her expertise on how to develop a sustainable retention strategy.

 She emphasized the importance of building culture and capability around retention, as well as shifting the issue into something everyone in the business wants to be apart.
 This, she explained, is fundamental in turning it into a strategic priority.